datajoint/datajoint-python/docs-parts/queries/06-Restriction_lang5.rst

     :align: center
     :alt: restriction by collection

-    Restriction by a collection, returning any entities matching any condition in the collection.
+    Restriction by a collection, returning all entities matching any condition in the collection.